-The Dr. John Halligan Scholarship is currently accepting applications.
+The Dr. John Halligan Scholarship is not currently accepting applications.

 The 2017 Dr. John Halligan Scholarship will run September 6, 2017 – November 1, 2017.
 Applications must be submitted no later than 5 pm AKST.